As without, so within: where we are, is who we are

 David Hamilton.
 He is one of the thinkers who has made me aware of the importance of kindness and empathy, and the power of mind over matter.

 William Bloom.
 He has written very interestingly about ‘the power of modern spirituality’ and other related subjects.

 Anita Moorjani.
-She has written convincingly, from her own experience, about the reality of the near-death experience, how they can transform individual lives for the better and, more generally, how they radically change our idea of what life is about.
+She has written convincingly, from her own experience, about the reality of the near-death experience, how it can transform individual lives for the better and, more generally, how it radically changes our idea of what life is about.